gotchoices/wyclif/README.md

 ## Wyclif: WyattERP Component Layer InterFace server

 WyattERP consists of a set of tools for building Enterprise Resource Planning software.
-This just means tools for running your business like accounting, contact management, billing, payroll and so forth.
+This just means tools for running a business like accounting, contact management, billing, payroll and so forth.

-The idea behind WyattERP is to be able to generate applications very quickly by just defining your operating parameters in a data dictionary.
-Then the apps essentially build themselves on the fly as users configure their screen to access the various tables and views you have defined.
+The intent is to be able to generate applications quickly by defining operating parameters in a data dictionary.
+Then applications can essentially build themselves on the fly as users configure their screen to access the various tables and views you have defined.

-WyCLIf is the Control Layer Interface.
-This means it is a server process where the front end, or GUI interacts.
-It also contains a https server to deliver the application itself (Single Page Application, or SPI) to the user's browser.
-Then, that SPI connects via a web socket on a different port (and possibly a different server) to interact with the control and model layers.
+WyCLIf implements the Control Layer Interface.
+This means it is a server-side process through which the front end, or GUI interacts.
+It also contains a https server to deliver the application itself (Single Page Application, or SPA) to the user's browser.
+Then, that SPA connects via a web socket on a different port (and possibly a different server) to interact with the control and model layers.

 This is an example server.
-In an actual production deployment, your ERP may a custom server that does more than this one.
-But your server can call the functionality of this basic template, and then add the additional services on.
+In an actual production deployment, your ERP may be a custom server that does more than this one.
+But your server can call the functionality of this basic template, and then add additional services.

-## WyattERP Components:
+### WyattERP Components

 Wylib:
--   UI components, implemented in Vue.js
+-   Browser UI components, implemented in Vue.js
 -   JS modules to support the UI
 -   UI portal to Wyseman socket to access data dictionary and control layer

 Wyseman:
 -   CLI: Schema authoring and deployment, schema version control
--   Socket handler: query builder, action launcher
+-   User connection handler: query builder, action launcher
--   Report lookup if a dispatcher and lookup table is provided
+-   Provides API for user applications whether web or mobile
+-   Calls Wyclif dispatcher for actions not defined in the database

 Wyselib:
 -   Chunks of schema and data dictionary definitions
--   Macros and support functions for building the schema
+-   Macros and support functions for building schemas
 -   Typically a subset of your eventual complete site schema
 -   gnucash importer to run with the reference schema

 Wyclif:
--   SPI server: Can also be invoked from your production server
+-   SPA server: Can also be invoked from your production server
--   Includes /clientinfo ajax server needed for authorization/login
+-   Includes /clientinfo server consulted during authorization/login
 -   Server support routines, can be called independently
--   Report dispatcher for associated actions described in data dictionary
+-   Report dispatcher for custom actions and reports
 -   report-bundle
 -   wysegi-bundle
--   wyatt-bundle: generic ERP app, gnucash replacement
+-   wyatt-bundle: generic ERP app (not yet implemented)

+### Control Layer Function
+A user interface connects to the control layer via websocket to the Wyseman module.
+Much of the API is sipmly SQL commands encoded into a JSON structure.
+For such commands, Wyseman simply decodes the SQL, builds a query and sends it to the database.
+Results are returned to the user process marked with the same unique identifier the application sent with the originating query.

+In addition to regular SQL queries, the user process can send actions.
+An action invokes a report or function implemented in the control layer.
+It is much like a query, except it can do much more complex things.
+For example, it might build a PDF report or set up a live html page the user can interact with.
+It can really do anything or return anything the app may be prepared to deal with.

+Because Wyselib may supply certain basic parts of a schema, it may also supply certain action handlers.
+A production ERP system will likely also have a number of action handlers it will supply.
+All these handlers get registered into a structure and supplied to a dispatcher.
+When actions come from the UI, the dispatcher can look them up and determine which function is responsible for handling the requested action.